Ran-n/m3di4/media/doc/tables.md

 This can be a physical or virtual, its [type](#warehousetype) will determine it.

 Examples of this would be: The library of Alexandria, a personal computer, a cloud storage place or a external hard drive.

-## WarehouseType
-Determines the type of a [Warehouse](#warehouse) element.

-Building on the previous examples: the type of the library of Alexandria could be library, of a personal computer could be hard drive or computer, of a cloud storage place could be cloud, web or cloud/web hard drive and of a external hard drive could be hard drive.

 ## MediaPoster
 This table is thought to be used by graphical user interfaces to know where to get from images for showing in the user interface.